 Microsoft Security Essentials is available for Windows XP, Windows Vista and Windows 7, both for 32-bit and 64-bit editions.
 The latest version, 4, was released in April, 2012.

-Windows 8 has a special, much improved version of Windows Defender that provides full real-time protection just like Microsoft Security Essentials.
-Therefore you cannot install Security Essentials in Windows 8.
+Windows 8 and 8.1 have a special, much improved version of Windows Defender that provides full real-time protection just like Microsoft Security Essentials.
+Therefore you cannot install Security Essentials in Windows 8 or 8.1.

 Because Microsoft Security Essentials replaces the traditional Windows Defender in Vista and 7, the latter is not allowed to start anymore.
 In case you see error messages about Windows Defender at startup, or you see failed updates in Windows Update, move here to resolve this issue.

 If you have some other anti-virus program installed, remove it first!